Last updated on November 8, 2019

 Cause: The most likely cause of scalar-sounding solos is running up and down scale patterns when you know already know where the notes are.
 Once you know where the notes of the scale are, running the scale becomes a technical exercise i.e. your focus is now on technique as oppose to the sound of what you’re playing.

 Solution: When practicing scales (you already know) try to come up with stuff you might actually play live instead of running the pattern.
-You could also try playing up and down one string to free yourself from the boxes, as we checked out in this lesson, or try our free PDF lessons on soloing without scale patterns.
+You could also try playing up and down one string to free yourself from the boxes, as we checked out in this lesson.

 Problem 2: I want to play more melodic stuff

 Cause: Similar in cause to the above problem; this is also provoked by not actually learning the melody and/or chords of the tune in the first place.

 Solution: You’ll find it much easier to play melodically if you have the tune’s melody/chord progression firmly ingrained in your head.
 To solo melodically you must be aware of the chord tones and outline them as you play through the progression.
 There are a couple of ways to do this: You can play through the tune using only chord tones and do some serious ear-training as this will make you naturally gravitate toward the chord tones.
 You can, and should, also learn the tune’s melody note-for-note and embellish it when you step up to solo; the audience will love it, and it makes you sound like you know what you’re doing.
 Also check out Mike Goodman’s method for creating melodic guitar solos.